sigsum/sigsum/proposals/2023-09-on-releases.md

 interoperable are listed in the [NEWS](./NEWS) file for each release.
 We determine what is interoperable based on our CI pipelines and manual testing.

-It is not recommended to [fail closed][] on the operated Sigsum logs yet.
+It is not recommended to [fail closed][] on the Sigsum logs yet.
 At least one production witness should be deployed before any such dependence.

 [fail closed]: https://chat.openai.com/share/00b88e34-3de8-4305-bb46-efa2f1486fd8